cs3398-vulcans-ponfarr/UPair-TxState-Project/README.md

 ## **SPRINT 2 RETROSPECTIVE**
 ### _WHAT WENT WELL AND WHAT DIDN'T_
 •Everyone was on the same page as far as what was needed.
-•	All team members helped come to agreement on the Sprint Issues
+•	All team members helped come to agreement on the Sprint Issues and decide a direction.
-•	The team communicated well on Slack.
+•	The team communicated well on Slack for every assignment.
-•	The team could have benefited from meeting in person more often.
+•	Compared to last sprint, a few individuals from the team met up to make crucial decisions.
-•	The team seemed to be very busy with their respective classes and work schedules; could never meet.
+•	While we were able to meet in person, we need to try and all meet at least once (with every group member present) to get on the same page.

 •	**Peter Cowsar**: I coded the backend to pull in a pre-structured message from the database that the code can than format into a message relevant to particular users.
 •	**Jacob Gotcher**: I built the front side website and coded the initial app.py driver file.